Topological pumping of bimerons in spiral magnets: Conclusions

 \section{Conclusions}

 We have shown that centrosymmetric spiral magnets host bimerons, localized topological spin textures similar to skyrmions, which carry magnetic and ferroelectric dipole moments.
 Remarkably, these dipole moments depend on the bimeron position with respect to the spiral background.
 Therefore, an electromagnetic field acts directly on the translational modes of this topological defect, in contrast to bimerons and skyrmions in ferromagnets.
-Specifically, a slowly rotating magnetic field pumps bimerons along the spiral wave vector by one period for each full rotation of the field.
-This adiabatic pumping is robust against small perturbations, e.g. due to in-plane anisotropy.
-However, it breaks down if the magnetic field rotates faster than a critical threshold because of gyrotropic effects (i.e. Berry phase contributions) or damping.
+Specifically, a slowly rotating magnetic field pumps bimerons along the spiral wave vector by one period per field rotation.
+This topological pumping is characterized by the integer winding number $w=1$ and remains robust against perturbations, such as in-plane anisotropy, as long as the magnetic field exceeds a critical amplitude.
+However, it breaks down when the field rotates faster than a critical frequency because of gyrotropic effects, i.e. Berry phase contributions, or damping.
 If adjacent spin-spiral chains interact ferromagnetically, the bimeron also moves perpendicular to the spiral wave vector with a velocity proportional to its topological charge.
 In contrast, topological charge contributions cancel between two antiferromagnetically interacting spin chains, and the bimeron only moves along the spiral wave vector.
-Since bimerons represent the smallest ferroelectric domains in spiral multiferroics, they can be nucleated by an applied electric field and inflated into larger bubbles, which second harmonic generation experiments could detect \cite{Hoffmann11, Hoffmann13}.
+In the presence of strong in-plane anisotropy, the rotating field has to overcome a significant energy barrier in order to pump the bimeron.
+In the antiferromagnetic case, this barrier can be suppressed by applying an additional static magnetic field.
+As a result, the bimeron can be pumped by a low-amplitude rotating field, but the displacement per field rotation is reduced to half the spiral period.
+In spiral multiferroics, bimerons correspond to ferroelectric domains and can be nucleated by an applied electric field, then inflated into larger bubble domains detectable, e.g., by second harmonic generation \cite{Hoffmann11, Hoffmann13}.
 We expect these bubble domains to be pumped similarly to bimerons under the action of a rotating magnetic field.